LLaVAction: evaluating and training multi-modal large language models for action understanding: Experiments

 \section{Experiments}

-We tested three open-source baseline models, LLaVA-Video-7B, LLaVA-OV-7B and LLaVA-OV-0.5B, then built a series of methods that empirically boosted performance (see Section \ref{sec:our_model}).
-In our EPIC-KITCHENS-100-MQA benchmark, ground truth narration is within the 5 options.
-In addition to ground truth, the distractors are generated from TIM with its highest confidence predictions (see Section~\ref{sec:ek100mqa}).

-For training, we experiment with different sources of distractors for MQA (see Section \ref{sec:adversairal_training}).
-We study the validation accuracy when we (1) use random sampling for distractors, (2) use AVION generated distractors (highest confidence predictions), and (3) use TIM generated distractors.
-Different from the EPIC-KITCHENS-100-MQA benchmark, we also include the official key choices as an additional data augmentation for the model to be aware of different representation of actions instead of only using the narration choices.

-In addition to video MQA (Section~\ref{sec:our_model}) we added four auxiliary methods in our training pipeline: (1) direct prediction, (2) temporal detection, (3) GPT-4o distilled video caption~(Appendix Figure~\ref{fig:llavaction_caption_task}), and (4) GPT-4o distilled video open-ended question answering.
-Each visual task reannotates EPIC-KITCHENS-100's training data, in total contributing to 530K annotated video-language pairs to train the MLLMs.
-Note that our techniques, such as visual token supervision, learning from prior actions, and changing prompt perspectives, do not require us to augment with additional training data.

-The 7B and 0.5B models train in 12 and 11 hours on 32 GH200 GPUs, respectively.
-Across all experiments and all baseline models with gradient accumulation was set to 2, the batch size is 64.
-We trained for 2 epochs for all experiments.
-Following the hyper-parameters of LLaVA-Video, the MLP connector, LLM (Qwen2-7B~\cite{wang2024qwen2} and Qwen2-0.5B), the visual encoder SigLIP-384~\cite{zhai2023sigmoidlosslanguageimage} are being trained.
-The learning rate is $1\text{e-}5$ for LLM and $2\text{e-}6$ for the vision encoder.
-See~\citet{zhang2024video} for additional details.

-Previous work suggests that using more frames improves performance~\cite{zhang2024video}.
-We use eight frames for distractor experiments (Table~\ref{tab:distractors}), 8 or 16 frames for our main results on EPIC-KITCHENS-100-MQA (Table~\ref{tab:main-results}), 16 for ablation studies (Table~\ref{tab:leave_one_ablation}), and 16 or 32 frames for EPIC-KITCHENS-100 (Table~\ref{tab:EPIC-KITCHEN-Original}).
-We use 64 frames for the model reported in additional benchmarks (Table~\ref{tab:additional-video-benchmarks}).
+We conducted evaluations for the LLaVAction models on a wide range of benchmarks to show the models' strong action understanding ability.
+We used LMMs-Eval~\citep{zhang2024lmms} to evaluate LLaVAction on different MLLM benchmarks.
+We used eight frames for distractor experiments (Table~\ref{tab:distractors}), 8 or 16 frames for our main results on EPIC-KITCHENS-100-MQA (Table~\ref{tab:main-results}) and 16 frames for ablation studies (Table~\ref{tab:leave_one_ablation}), so that we can limit the cost of calling closed-sourced models during comparison.
+Meanwhile, we use 32 frames for EPIC-KITCHENS-100 (Table~\ref{tab:EPIC-KITCHEN-Original}) and 64 frames for the model reported in MLLM benchmarks (Table~\ref{tab:additional-video-benchmarks}).